 VIPs endorsements of the new Branch continued at a Branch Launch and Xmas Party occasion held at Beckenham Rugby Club (where the beer and cider festival had been held seven months previously) on 10th December 2011.
 The Rt.
 Hon.
 Bob Stewart, MP for Beckenham launched the Branch with words in support of real ale and toasted the newly re-formed Branch.
 Later, Cllr David McBride, Mayor of Bromley said a few encouraging words, raised a glass and wished everyone a Merry Christmas and Happy New Year.
 Other notable guests included Geoff Strawbridge, London’s new interim Regional Director and Paul Spearman, Westerham’s Brewer and General Manager.

 In May 2012 Colin Brand stood down as chairman due to health problems.
-His elected successor – Peter Rolfe – has held the job since then.
-Happily Colin has recovered and has been able to rejoin the committee as our Pubs Preservation Officer.
+His elected successor was Peter Rolfe.
+Happily Colin recovered and was able to rejoin the committee as our Pubs Preservation Officer.

 On July 17, Colin Brand presented the branch’s inaugural “Pub of the Year” award to the Red Lion in North Road, Bromley.
 The presentation was made to long-serving husband-and-wife licensee team, Chris and Siobhan Humphrey.
 The Red Lion won the voting after being assessed first and foremost for the quality of its real ale, followed by other criteria such as being a good community hub, atmosphere and friendliness of the management and staff.
-To see photos of the event, which included performances by the Ravensbourne Morris Men, and their guests the Blackheath Morris Men, click here.
+The event included performances by the Ravensbourne Morris Men, and their guests the Blackheath Morris Men.
 The event was reported in the Bromley Times.

 On Wednesday 12th December 2012, over 1000 CAMRA members across the country turned up to Parliament to lobby their MP’s in protest against the “beer tax” escalator .
 Bromley branch members contributed to one of the largest ‘lobby groups’ to descend on Her Majesty’s Palace of Westminster.
 In the subsequent budget, the beer tax escalator was repealed.